message/iata/NO.md

 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
 - a certificate with a QR code issued by Albania, Denmark, Faroe Isl., Morocco, Norway, Panama or Sweden; or
-- an NHS Covid Pass with a QR code, issued in England, Northern Ireland or Wales (UK);
+- an NHS Covid Pass with a QR code, issued in England, Northern Ireland, Scotland or Wales (UK);
 - more COVID-19 related information can be found at <a href="https://www.fhi.no/en/op/novel-coronavirus-facts-advice/facts-and-general-advice/entry-quarantine-travel-covid19/">https://www.fhi.no/en/op/novel-coronavirus-facts-advice/facts-and-general-advice/entry-quarantine-travel-covid19/</a>
 2. Passengers must have a negative COVID-19 test taken at most 24 hours before departure from the first embarkation point.
 Tests accepted are: PCR, rapid antigen and RT-PCR.
 The test result must be in Danish, English, French, German, Norwegian or Swedish.
 - This does not apply to: